EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### General Observations
-Given that Puerto Rico is a US territory, I was not sure what to expect: would the island be as unsafe as the rest of the mainland?
+Given that Puerto Rico is a US territory, I was not sure what to expect: would the island be as unsafe as the mainland?
 However, until our last day, I felt quite safe.
 Locals were very welcoming and helpful and we had overall a great time.
 But on our last evening, our uber driver scared us by announcing that he had a gun in the car "for his and our safety".
 Needless to say, that did not reassure us at all.
 Only Americans think that guns bring safey!

 Other than that, we did not have to worry about other types of criminality.
 In Rio Abajo, we even made the mistake of not closing the door properly but nothing happened.